SP should never allow the mafia to enter the party: Shivpal Yadav | Politics

 - India

-Pragatisheel Samajwadi Party (Lohia) founder Shivpal Yadav said members of the mafia should not be taken into the Samajwadi Party and claimed that when he was president of the Akhilesh Yadav-led outfit, such people were never allowed entry.
+Pragatisheel Samajwadi Party (Lohia) founder Shivpal Yadav said members of the mafia should not be taken into the Samajwadi Party and claimed that when he was in the Akhilesh Yadav-led outfit, such people were never allowed entry.

 Shivpal Yadav had quit the SP after differences with his nephew Akhilesh Yadav and formed his own party.

 ''The mafia never came to the Samajwadi Party (SP).
 Mafias should not be taken.
 I had also not taken any.
-I was the state president (of the SP) and no mafia came to us.
+I was the state president and no mafia came to us.
 We never took Mukhtar Ansari,'' Shivpal Yadav told reporters here on Wednesday evening.

 He was asked about don-turned-politician Mukhtar Ansari's brother Sigbatullah Ansari joining the SP recently.